Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ===========================================  ======  =======================

-Request is rejected if it attributes declared as unsupported by driver (i.e. such that the corresponding bit in ``ethtool_ops::supported_coalesce_params`` is not set), regardless of their values.
+Request is rejected if it attributes declared as unsupported by driver (i.e. such that the woke corresponding bit in ``ethtool_ops::supported_coalesce_params`` is not set), regardless of their values.
 Driver may impose additional constraints on coalescing parameters and their values.

-Compared to requests issued via the ``ioctl()`` netlink version of this request will try harder to make sure that values specified by the user have been applied and may call the driver twice.
+Compared to requests issued via the woke ``ioctl()`` netlink version of this request will try harder to make sure that values specified by the woke user have been applied and may call the woke driver twice.

 PAUSE_GET